Applying an Economic Development Lens to Childcare Webinar Recording

 When she’s not traveling, you can find her outrigger paddling and serving on the board of the Blue Sky Center in New Cuyama, CA, near her home base of Santa Barbara.

-Carrie Kissel has been a member of the NADO team since 2005 when she began as a Research Fellow.
-She later moved into the roles of Program Manager in 2006, and then Associate Director in 2011.
+Carrie Kissel has been a member of the NADO team since 2005 and currently serves as Associate Director, Transportation.
 Carrie holds a bachelor’s in anthropology from Ball State University and a master’s in public anthropology from American University.
-As Associate Director, Carrie oversees NADO’s work in rural transportation and rural wealth creation.
-She provides technical assistance and support to rural regions on transportation and economic development issues and develops training and peer exchange events on transportation issues and rural wealth creation as an economic development strategy.
+In her role at NADO, Carrie provides technical assistance and support to rural regions on transportation and economic development issues.
+She also develops training and peer exchange events on transportation issues and rural wealth creation as an economic development strategy.

-Reading, gardening, hiking, and kayaking are a few of Carrie’s hobbies, and she organizes and facilitates a DEI/social justice-focused book club in her community.
+Reading, gardening, hiking, and kayaking are a few of Carrie’s hobbies.

-Melissa Levy has worked at NADO as a Regional Development Researcher since February 2023 and is the Principal Consultant at her own firm specializing in wealth-based economic development consulting.
-With a career spanning nearly 30 years, Melissa brings a breadth of knowledge to her role as a Regional Development Researcher.
-Melissa provides in-depth research, coaching, and training on regional economic resilience, rural wealth creation strategies, and economic development.
+Melissa Levy has worked at NADO as a Wealth Creation Specialist since February 2023 and is the Principal Consultant at her own firm specializing in wealth-based economic development consulting.
+With a career spanning nearly 30 years, Melissa brings a breadth of knowledge to her role providing in-depth research, coaching, and training on regional economic resilience, rural wealth creation strategies, and economic development.

-Melissa is a North American Food Systems Network trained AgriCluster Resilience and Expansion (ACRE) facilitator and a WealthWorks coach, facilitator, and trainer.
 In addition to her professional work, Melissa serves on the Vermont Urban and Community Forestry Council, on the board of the Hinesburg Community Resource Center, and on the Hinesburg Economic Development Committee.

 A true outdoorswoman, Melissa enjoys cross country and downhill skiing, paddleboarding, hiking, biking, and kayaking, as well as yoga, and teaching Tai Chi.

-Program Manager Krishna Kunapareddy began her role with NADO in February of 2023 after 14 years of service at Boonslick Regional Planning Commission in Missouri.
+Senior Program Manager Krishna Kunapareddy began her role with NADO in February of 2023 after 14 years of service at Boonslick Regional Planning Commission in Missouri.
 Krishna manages NADO Research Foundation’s Planning and Environmental Linkages and Center for Environmental Excellence projects.
 In addition to researching and writing, Krishna also conducts virtual workshops on innovative tools and techniques related to transportation planning.

 She holds an undergraduate degree from Andhra University and a master’s from JNT University in India, as well as a master’s in city and regional planning from the University of Texas at Arlington.
 Krishna is also a certified Smart Cities Academy Practitioner and holds the Location Advantage certificate from geographic information system software company ESRI.

 In her spare time, Krishna volunteers with Mentors4College helping high schoolers better plan for their post-high school paths.
-She is also a dedicated advocate for documented H4 Dreamers.

-Senior Program Manager Bret Allphin joined NADO in April of 2022 bringing with him a wealth of knowledge after a 20-year career with Buckeye Hills Regional Council in Marietta, Ohio.
-In addition to his bachelor’s in political science and master’s in public affairs, Bret is licensed Geographical Information Systems Professional (GISP).
+Bret Allphin joined NADO in April of 2022 bringing with him a wealth of knowledge after a 20-year career with Buckeye Hills Regional Council in Marietta, Ohio.
+In addition to his bachelor’s in political science and master’s in public affairs, Bret is a licensed Geographical Information Systems Professional (GISP).
 He is NADO’s go-to team member for all things mapping while also supporting members with transportation and economic development technical assistance services.

 An avid sports aficionado and former collegiate athlete, Bret enjoys cheering on his Cincinnati Reds, hitting the trails on his mountain bike, and improving his golf game whenever possible.
 Bret is an involved community member in Marietta dedicating much of his spare time to serving on local nonprofit boards.